 Best Orthotics for Kids with Mild Pronation – Prevent Your Kids’ Feet from Rolling Inwards

 Have you noticed your child standing and walking differently lately?
 As an experienced shoe fitter, I’ve seen how the right orthotics, combined with supportive shoes, can make a huge difference in a child’s foot health.
-Proper orthotics guide the feet into a straighter, more stable position, providing essential support and improving posture.
-There are three different degrees of pronation:
+Mild pronation means your child’s feet collapse just a little when they walk or stand.
+You might notice them standing more on the inside of their feet, or sometimes complaining of light foot or leg discomfort.
+I have found one specific orthotic insert that can help guide your child’s feet into a straighter, more stable position, providing essential support and improving posture and stability.

 Is Pronation Common in Children?